kmoe/slack-pokebot/README.md

 ## Features

-- Posts one message for each interesting Pokémon
+- Posts one message for each interesting Pokémon near target location
 - Configurable algorithm to determine which Pokémon are interesting
 - Links to Google Map directions from start location to Pokémon location
 - Colour coded by rarity